HoTT/Coq-HoTT/README.md

 cross-pollinates with the [HoTT-Agda](https://github.com/HoTT/HoTT-Agda) library.
 Recently, there are also the [Lean](https://github.com/leanprover/lean/blob/master/hott/hott.md) library and the [cubical](https://github.com/mortberg/cubicaltt) type checker.

-More information about this libary can be found in:
+An overview of the library is given in the article:
-* _The HoTT Library: A formalization of homotopy type theory in Coq_, Andrej Bauer, Jason Gross, Peter LeFanu Lumsdaine, Mike Shulman, Matthieu Sozeau, Bas Spitters, 2016 [arxiv](https://arxiv.org/abs/1610.04591) [CPP17](http://cpp2017.mpi-sws.org/)
+* _The HoTT Library: A formalization of homotopy type theory in Coq_, Andrej Bauer, Jason Gross, Peter LeFanu Lumsdaine, Mike Shulman, Matthieu Sozeau, Bas Spitters, 2016, [arxiv:1610.04591](https://arxiv.org/abs/1610.04591), to appear in Proc.
+[Certified Proofs and Programs 2017](http://cpp2017.mpi-sws.org/).

+Detailed library documentation can be found in the [wiki](https://github.com/HoTT/HoTT/wiki), including coqdoc and Proviola-generated indexes, timing data, and more.

 ## INSTALLATION